-The superintendent may suspend or revoke a license if the superintendent finds any of the following:
+The deputy director may suspend or revoke a license if the deputy director finds any of the following:

-1. The licensee has made a material misstatement or suppressed or withheld information on an application for a license or any document required to be filed with the superintendent.
+1. The licensee has made a material misstatement or suppressed or withheld information on an application for a license or any document required to be filed with the deputy director.

 2. A fact or condition exists that, if it had existed or had been known at the time the licensee applied for its license, would have been grounds for denying the application.

 3. The licensee is insolvent as defined in section 47-1201.